 Title: CEO and Co-founder

-In 2012, Melanie Perkins and two of her business partners released Canva, a graphic design platform.
+In 2012, the successful business woman Melanie Perkins and two of her business partners released Canva, a graphic design platform.
 The company’s core vision is to provide a space where anyone can create digital designs for marketing, presentations, invitations, social media, and more.
 Since opening its doors, the business has seen tremendous success as an accessible design tool.
 As of 2019, the company boasts over 15 million monthly users across the world.

-The most impressive thing about the female founder is how she guides her company.
+The most impressive thing about the female entrepreneur is how she guides her company.
 The company’s mission statement is: “Being a force for good.”
 In 2015, the business announced that registered non-profits could use the premium version of Canva, free of charge.
 In an interview for Forbes, Perkins tells Kathy Caprino the company provides services for “25,000+ not for profit organizations around the world” now.

 According to Business Insider Australia, as of 2019, Canva is valued at $4.7 billion dollars, securing $125 million dollars in its last round of funding.
 And the company shows no signs of slowing down.
 Perkins tells TechCrunch, “We’ll be using this new funding to further cement Canva as the default tool in every workplace.”